-Surreal things began to happen as Idit and I set off on our evening mission: for me to find a bus ticket for the morrow to take me to Moni, and for Idit to find out about tours in the area.
+Surreal things began to happen as Idit and I set off on our evening mission: I wanted to find a bus ticket for the morrow to take me to Moni, and Idit wanted to find out about tours in the area.
 The whole town seemed to be having private parties, and the streets bustled with smartly dressed Indonesian families.
 Idit decided to poke her nose into one of these noisome gatherings, and before you could say, 'Where's the party?' we were introduced to a middle-aged man and a young boy, were plonked down on a couple of plastic chairs, and were offered some tea.
 All around us milled smiling locals, with new arrivals appearing all the time, all shaking the hands of the man and child, all thrilled to be there.
-Had we stumbled on a crazy birthday party, or was it something more sinister?
+Had we stumbled on a crazy birthday party, or was it something more bizarre?

 The second party prompted déjà vu.
-We shook hands with the father and son, admired the cake, accepted some more delicious food, marvelled at the decorations and loud, crappy music, and smiled our best cocktail party smiles.
-Before long we were whisked off to a third party... and it would have gone on all night if we hadn't made our excuses and left, much to the distress of our hostess, who was obviously getting quite a thrill by being able to bring a couple of palefaces into this strangest of communal parties (and, judging by the photos being taken of us with various other party-goers, so were the other locals).
+We shook hands with the father and son, admired the cake, accepted some more delicious food, marvelled at the decorations and loud, crackling music, and smiled our best cocktail party smiles.
+Before long we were whisked off to a third party... and it would have gone on all night if we hadn't made our excuses and left, much to the distress of our hostess, who was obviously getting quite a thrill by being able to bring a couple of westerners into this strangest of communal parties (and, judging by the photos being taken of us with various other party-goers, so were the other locals).

 It turned out that my only night in Bajawa was timed perfectly to coincide with Confirmation Day, the Sunday when young boys throughout the country get confirmed.
-Flores is mostly Catholic (yes, yet another religion in highly multi-cultural Indonesia), and the custom is for the families to throw open parties to celebrate the confirmations, to which anyone can go.
+Flores is mostly Catholic (yet another religion in highly multi-cultural Indonesia), and the custom is for the families to throw open parties to celebrate the confirmations, to which anyone can go.
 However, to ensure that this practice doesn't cost the party-throwers too much, party-goers give a donation to the proud father upon entry (hence the envelopes).
-We were spared this financial sacrifice because we paid with our novelty value, but suddenly it all became clear, and I realised that I'd been wishing young boys and girls throughout Bajawa a happy religious life, this from the man who only got confirmed because he thought it was a good idea to take up all options, especially those that were free.
+We were spared this financial sacrifice because we paid with our novelty value, but suddenly it all became clear, and I realised that I'd been wishing young boys and girls throughout Bajawa a happy religious life... and this from a man who only got confirmed because he thought it was a good idea to take up all options, especially those that were free.

 But I should have remembered the first law of Indonesian transport: if you stand around for long enough looking like a lost tourist, then someone will come along and coerce you onto their bus, a good prospect if it's going your way, an expensive inconvenience if it's not.
 I got up early on Monday – 5.30am, to be precise – and wandered into town, slowly making my way to the bemo station, where I hoped to catch a bemo to the bus terminal.
 That's when I heard a voice.

 'Hey Meester!
 You go to Moni?
 Moni???'
 Of course I was, so I chucked him my pack and squashed myself into the bus between the chickens and spare tyres.
-From Bajawa tourists either go west to Labuanbajo, or east to Moni, and so I was an easy target for the bus hawkers.
+From Bajawa, tourists either go west to Labuanbajo, or east to Moni, so I was an easy target for the bus hawkers.

 1 A quotation from Homer, not a lesbian porno movie.
 Not to be confused with being up at the crack of dawn, either, which is quite a different experience.